Midnight (Coldplay song): Promotion

 A 5-minute music video for "Midnight", directed by Mary Wigmore, was premiered on music video hosting service Vevo at 6pm UTC (Midnight in Ulaanbaatar, Mongolia time), on 25 February 2014.
 The video was shot nearly in its entirety in thermal infrared imaging and negative imagery, incorporating various visual effects.
 The thermal infrared camera was a FLIR SC8303 with either a 25 or a 50mm prime lens, depending on the shot.
 The lenses were made by Janos Corporation.
 The wavelength range is 3 to 5 microns, or mid wave infrared.
 The thermal infrared video was recorded as HD-SDI on an Atomos Samurai Blade with a 480 GB solid state hard drive.
 Simultaneously, raw digital video was captured at 30 frames per second into FLIR ExaminIR software.
 The video was watched over 1 million times in less than 24 hours after it was posted on their Facebook page.
 Just two days later it reached 3 million views, later passing 31 million views by 24 June 2015.

 "Midnight" was first performed live by Coldplay on the opening night of the 2014 iTunes Festival at SXSW on 12 March 2014 at the Moody Theater in Austin, Texas.
 It was performed as the only song during the encore segment of the setlist.
 Bassist Guy Berryman played the laser harp and Will Champion a Reactable.

 The song was featured on the Syfy TV series The Shannara Chronicles in the first episode of the first season of the show.
 The song was featured also on the drama TV series Under the Dome in the seventh episode of the show's second season.
-The song was also used for the Exodus: Gods and Kings theatrical trailer.
+The song was also used for the Exodus: Gods and Kings theatrical trailer, as well as in the second episode of the first season of the BBC TV series Our Girl.